ucsb-seclab/greed/docs/docs/examples.md

 ```

 ## (2) Retrieve the slot IDs involved in access control checks
-This example shows how to fetch all the slot ids holding addresses of account involved in an access control checks.
+This example shows how to fetch all the slot ids holding addresses of account involved in an access control check.
 The script makes use of a [builtin analysis](https://github.com/ucsb-seclab/greed/blob/main/greed/analyses/access_control_slots.py) offered by greed.
 Specifically, this analysis employs a backward slice against the static use-def graph of the TAC opcodes to detect patterns of access control routines.

 As explained before, first analyze the [contract](https://library.dedaub.com/ethereum/address/0xdac17f958d2ee523a2206206994597c13d831ec7/decompiled) with Gigahorse.
 Then, you can use the following script: